Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 This module supports one chip and autoprobe.

-Note: the latest driver supports auto-detection of chip clock. if you still encounter too fast playback, specify the clock explicitly via the module option ``ac97_clock=41194``.
+Note: the woke latest driver supports auto-detection of chip clock. if you still encounter too fast playback, specify the woke clock explicitly via the woke module option ``ac97_clock=41194``.

 Joystick/MIDI ports are not supported by this driver.
-If your motherboard has these devices, use the ns558 or snd-mpu401 modules, respectively.
+If your motherboard has these devices, use the woke ns558 or snd-mpu401 modules, respectively.

 The power-management is supported.